BTEC Higher Nationals Licensed Higher Nationals

-The Pearson Licence Agreement enables any university in the United Kingdom to validate, deliver and award its own Higher National Diplomas and Certificates under licence, and use the Pearson trademark ‘Higher National’.
+The Pearson Higher Nationals under licence is an agreement enabling HEIs in the United Kingdom or internationally to offer Higher National Qualifications and Higher Technical Qualifications (HTQs)* under licence and use the Pearson trademark ‘Higher National’.

-- Universities now have the option to use the entire content of the new BTEC (RQF) Higher Nationals qualifications in order to offer them as their own validated awards*;
+Universities may wish to use the new BTEC (RQF) Higher Nationals qualifications, including Higher Technical Qualifications, in their entirety and offer them as their own validated awards

-*Universities who want to use the qualifications content will be asked to sign a Pearson IP Licence Agreement protecting the use of Pearson’s intellectual property in the awards.
-This specifies that the content cannot be used for any other purpose.
+The aim of this IP License Agreement is to protect the use of Pearson’s intellectual property in the awards, and which specifies that the content cannot be used for any other purpose

 The content is defined as: Title of the Award, Unit Title and Content, Learning Outcomes, Assessment Criteria and Rules of Combination.
 If this option is chosen, the content must be used in its entirety

 Universities will be responsible for the validation, quality assurance, awarding and certification.